We get a lot of queries about whether you need the latest DDR4 RAM or even if the DDR3 is sufficient for a high-end gaming PC.

 So, it depends on the motherboard and processor whether you should opt for DDR4 or DDR3 ram.

 Comparing the performance of a DDR3 VS a DDR4 is difficult, as they are not supported by the same processor for instance a Core i7 4790k can’t support the DDR4 RAM but supports a DDR3.

-Intel latest processors Haswell-E, supported by the new X99 chipset uses the DDR4 memory.
-With the Haswell-E architecture, the Core i7-5960X, i7-5830K and i7-5820K are meant for users seeking multi core performance.
-The 5960X is the successor to the 4960X, and has been upgraded to an 8-core design.
+Intel’s latest processor Haswell-E, supported by the new X99 chipset uses DDR4 memory.
+With the Haswell-E architecture, the Core i7-5960X, i7-5830K, and i7-5820K are meant for users seeking multi-core performance.
+The 5960X is the successor to the 4960X and has been upgraded to an 8-core design.
 The 5820K has received a core upgrade as well, touting a 6-core design.

 Notably, the Intel 5th Gen, 6th Gen, 7th Gen and 8th Gen processors support only DDR4 Ram and you will need to buy the DDR4 ram with these processors.
 Also, the new Ryzen series processors from AMD support DDR4 memory only.

-I will share the benchmarks, to show how DDR4 Vs DDR3 perform in terms of gaming.
+I will share the benchmarks, to show how DDR4 Vs DDR3 performs in terms of gaming.

-Is DDR4 compatible with all the motherboards such as Z77, Z87, or Z97 sockets and Processors belonging to earlier generation?
+Is DDR4 compatible with all the motherboards such as Z77, Z87, or Z97 sockets and Processors belonging to earlier generations?

-What Benefit DDR4 offers Vs a DDR3 ?
+What Benefit does DDR4 offer Vs a DDR3?

-The RAM enables higher DDR4 frequencies, lower latencies and enhanced stability but does it translate to increase in FPS in games?
+The RAM enables higher DDR4 frequencies, lower latencies, and enhanced stability but does it translate to an increase in FPS in games?